 Zorn and Frances lived in Montgomery, near the L2L headquarters for over 30 years until health issues made retirement necessary.

 After retirement, they moved to Sylacauga where Frances had grown up.
 Frances shared before her death in July 2017, those years spent in her hometown where she and Zorn spent every day together were the best years of her life.
-Today, Zorn, 85, lives with his daughter Rhonda and her husband Halo Fernandez in the Orlando, Florida area.
+At the time the Alumni of the Year award was given, Zorn, 85, was living with his daughter Rhonda and her husband Halo Fernandez in the Orlando, Florida area.

 “He was so humbled when we told him of this honor to be recognized as Faulkner University’s Alumni of the Year,” Fernandez said.
 “He could barely speak and said how amazing it was to be remembered and how much he loved Faulkner University.
 Jack extends his prayers for all affected by the pandemic and prays for Faulkner and its leadership on a regular basis.
 May God continue to bless this school.”